Summertime Drowning Accidents

 What can I recover in a drowning death?

-Your case’s value depends on the damages at issue, the likelihood that a jury will find the defendants liable, and whether the defendants have sufficient assets (such as an insurance policy or a high net worth corporation).
+Your case’s value depends on the injuries sustained, the likelihood that a jury will find the defendants liable, and whether the defendants have sufficient assets (such as an insurance policy or a high net worth corporation).

-For drowning deaths, plaintiffs are entitled to simultaneously file two separate causes of action: one for “wrongful death” and one for “survival.”
+For drowning deaths, plaintiffs are entitled to simultaneously file two separate causes of action: a wrongful death claim and a survival claim.
 Spouses may also file a claim for loss of consortium.

 Wrongful Death and Loss of Consortium Damages

-For wrongful death and loss of consortium claims, jurors may award damages for:
+For a wrongful death lawsuit and loss of consortium claims, jurors may award damages for:

 • Lost companionship and affection